-Construction output is forecast to increase 5.5% in 2015 according to the latest forecasts from the Construction Products Association; however, growth is expected to slow in the following two years due to the impacts of election uncertainty.
+According to the latest Construction Products Association forecasts, construction output will increase 5.5 percent in 2015; however, growth is expected to slow in the following two years due to the effects of election uncertainty.

-There has been a slowdown in the general housing market but house building continues to drive construction industry growth.
-After rising 13.3% in 2014, private house building is forecast to increase a further 10.0% to 142,000 new homes in 2015.
+The general housing market has slowed, but house building continues to drive construction industry growth.
+Following a 13.3 percent increase in 2014, private house building is expected to increase by 10.0 percent in 2015, to 142,000 new homes.

-Commercial construction, worth £22 billion each year, is forecast to rise 6.4% in 2015 due to work on major towers in London and also large offices projects in Birmingham and Manchester.
+Commercial construction, worth £22 billion per year, is expected to rise 6.4 percent in 2015 as a result of work on major towers in London as well as large office projects in Birmingham and Manchester.

-Over the following two years, however, construction output is forecast to be adversely affected by the UK’s most uncertain election in more than 40 years.
-The lag between construction contracts and work on the ground means that construction activity in 2015 probably won’t be impacted, since the majority of work for the year has already been planned.
+However, the UK’s most uncertain election in more than 40 years is expected to have a negative impact on construction output over the next two years.
+Because of the time lag between construction contracts and work on the ground, construction activity in 2015 is unlikely to be impacted, as the majority of work for the year has already been planned.

-Instead, the CPA expects a break in private and public investment this year for future projects, which in turn will lead to slower construction growth of 4.0% in 2016 and 3.4% in 2017.
+Instead, the CPA anticipates a pause in private and public investment for future projects this year, resulting in slower construction growth of 4.0 percent in 2016 and 3.4 percent in 2017.

-Dr Noble Francis, economics director, said:“Although fewer homes are being built than we need each year, private house building growth is forecast to slow to 5.0% in 2016 and 3.0% in 2017.
-Again, this is primarily due to uncertainty regarding government policy such as Help to Buy, which has otherwise stimulated house building in the last two years.
-This means that despite five years of recovery projected to 2017, private house building at that time is still forecast to be 19.2% lower than at the pre-recession 2007 peak.
+“Although fewer homes are being built than we need each year,” said Dr Noble Francis, economics director, “private house building growth is forecast to slow to 5.0 percent in 2016 and 3.0 percent in 2017.”
+Again, this is primarily due to government policy uncertainty, such as Help to Buy, which has otherwise stimulated house building in the last two years.
+This means that, despite a five-year recovery projected to 2017, private house building will be 19.2 percent lower than at the pre-recession 2007 peak.

-“Similarly, increases in commercial activity are likely to be constrained by a hiatus in business investment this year due to the election, with growth in the sector expected to slow to 5.2% in 2016 and 4.4% in 2017.
+“Similarly, increases in commercial activity are likely to be hampered this year by a pause in business investment due to the election, with growth in the sector expected to slow to 5.2 percent in 2016 and 4.4 percent in 2017.”

-“One area expected to be largely unaffected by the election is infrastructure activity, which is anticipated to increase throughout the forecast period to 2018.
-Strong growth of 7.6% this year is expected to accelerate to 9.2% in 2016 and 10.6% in 2017 owing to the £466 billion pipeline of work under the National Infrastructure Plan.
-This includes large projects such as the £1.5 billion A14 redevelopment, the £4.2 billion Thames Tideway Tunnel and, eventually, the £16 billion Hinkley Point C nuclear power station.”
+“One area that is expected to be largely unaffected by the election is infrastructure activity, which is expected to rise throughout the forecast period to 2018.”
+Because of the £466 billion pipeline of work under the National Infrastructure Plan, strong growth of 7.6 percent this year is expected to accelerate to 9.2 percent in 2016 and 10.6 percent in 2017.
+Large projects include the £1.5 billion A14 redevelopment, the £4.2 billion Thames Tideway Tunnel, and, eventually, the £16 billion Hinkley Point C nuclear power station.”

-“Overall,” Dr Francis concluded, “the Construction Products Association forecasts construction output surpassing the pre-recession peak next year, and expect output in 2018 to be 17.9% higher than in 2014.
-For this to materialise, however, industry will need to work together with the new government to address the need for greater investment in capacity and skills.”
+“Overall,” Dr Francis concluded, “the Construction Products Association forecasts that construction output will exceed the pre-recession peak next year, with output in 2018 expected to be 17.9 percent higher than in 2014.”
+However, for this to happen, industry will need to collaborate with the new government to address the need for increased investment in capacity and skills.”